 If for no other reason, hanging with a crowd of film lovers and film-doers like this truly makes Sundance the must-attend festival that it is.
 SUNDANCE SURVIVAL TIP: Bring a hanky or tissue with you where ever you go.
 The dry cold air is known to cause more than a few nose bleeds.
 I have dark red drops on my jeans to prove it.
 MM

-This week, New Filmmakers LA brings you the inside scoop on the moviemaking, featuring interviews with directors Dustin Shroff, John McCracken, Danny Finn, Juan Uribe and John Bevilacqua.
-NewFilmmakers LA (NFMLA) is a non-profit organization designed to showcase the innovative works by emerging filmmakers from around the world, providing the Los Angeles community of entertainment [...]
+New Filmmakers LA is back with even more moviemaking wisdom, featuring interviews with directors Edward Shieh, Sam Barnett, Evan Matthews, Marko Grujic and Michelle Yu.
+NewFilmmakers LA (NFMLA) is a non-profit organization designed to showcase the innovative works by emerging filmmakers from around the world, providing the Los Angeles community of entertainment professionals and film goers with a constant surge […]